SynapseProject/synapse.docs/docs/plans.md

 |Result|Holds the post-execution result all child Actiona.
 Rolls-up child execution results to the highest StatusType.
 Includes runtime PId, Status, ExitData.
 |InstanceId|Local runtime identifier for a Plan.

+### ResultPlan

+The ResultPlan is the output of what Actions executed and their result.
+The ResultPlan is useful for examining exact execution paths and validating Plan actions.
+Any Actions *not* executed at runtime are omitted from the ResultPlan.
+When testing Plans with Synapse.CLI, use the /resultPlan option to output the ResultPlan to a file.
+Detailed information on Synapse.CLI can be found [here](/cli/ "Synapse.CLI").

 ### Example YAML